pschiffe/docker-burp/README.md

   pschiffe/burp-client
 ```

 Once this container is created, it will backup the specified data and exit.
 After that, it's recommended to start the container ~ every 20 minutes with `docker start burp-client`, so it can check with the server and backup new files if scheduled.
-Schedule is determined by the server, not the client.
+The schedule is determined by the server, not the client.